nitro381penta/glyph-registry/README.md

 ## License

 MIT License
-Feel free to use, modify, and extend.
+Feel free to use, modify and extend.

 ## Author